obanlatomiwa/backend-jiji/README.md

 # Jiji_Clone

-Notebook is a django and vue.js app designed to connect sellers and buyers.
+Jiji_Clone is a django and vue.js app designed to connect sellers and buyers.

 ## Database structure

-PostgreSQL
+SQLITE

 ## Role Based Access Control